 In addition, lima beans are a good source of magnesium, which is necessary for DNA synthesis and energy production in the body.

 Not only this, but it also contains a good amount of fibers in it.
-It is estimated that in 100 grams of lima beans, 7 grams of dietary fibers are present.
+It is estimated that in 100 grams of lima beans, 7 grams of dietary fiber are present.

 Lettuce is an annual plant that is often grown as a leaf vegetable.
 There are different types of lettuce, for example, Iceberg, Boston, Bok Choi, etc. It can be used in salads.